Collection Notices

 What information is collected?

-In delivering Guided Support, we may collect:
+In delivering Self-Guided and/or Guided Support, we may collect:

 • information provided to us by a healthcare provider where they refer you to us (for example a GP, specialist, community health centre, hospital, Medicare Mental Health service or other health-related provider) – this may include your name, address, emergency contact or next of kin and your general practitioner;